coryBove/music/randomIdeas/FORGIVENESS.md

 Middle School - I punched you in the nose at a party.
 I was afraid of you and your friends, I ran and hid in the bathroom and cried.
 Worse, I am haunted by the feeling of my hand connecting with your face.
 I'm sorry.

 Middle School - The boys and I gave you a hard time when you fell and hurt your face/mouth.
+You sat with us at lunch.
 I'm sorry.

 Middle School - You stood up in front of all of us.
 You told us why you needed to leave.
 During my time in school, I don't remember a stronger show of bravery.
-Personally, I don't remember doing anything to you that needs forgiving, but I'm still sorry.
+You sat near us at lunch sometimes, and you brought in some really cool toys to share.
+We probably gave you a hard time.
+Personally, I don't remember doing anything in particular to you that needs forgiving, but I'm still sorry.
 We were kids, but we still should have known better.

+Middle School - You also sat with us at lunch sometimes.
+You stayed with us in a hotel in an out of state trip.
+You melted the oreos.
+Last we spoke, you were working in healthcare.
+Good on you!
+I know sometimes we gave you a hard time.
+I'm sorry.

 High School - Open hand on the cheek.
 It was a dumb spat, I don't even remember what we were arguing about.
 You hit back!
 I threw your shoe!
 I'm almost certain someone else out there remembers this, too.
 They would love nothing more than to slap me with their shoe (which I have reason to believe is rather large!!!!)
 I'm so... so sorry, to both of you.
-(Also, please don't shoe-slap me)
+(Also, please don't shoe-slap me!)

+High School - I helped you with Math homework a few times during our lunch hour.
+I made an off-hand comment about how I thought your style of clothes were a bit strange.
+I may or may not have said the word 'dumb', as in 'dumb clothes' or something like that.
+You stopped asking for help on Math.
+Little did I know, your style was so incredible and unique, you were featured in a teen fashion magazine (before I said that).
+I'm really, really sorry.

 To everyone who has told me their name, which I then promptly forgot.
 You MUST know I'm really bad with names.
 I want to work on it!
 Sorry!!!